How to Cook Grape Tomatoes for Pasta

 Tip: Spread tomatoes and garlic out so they get evenly caramelized.

 Step 3.
-Roast for 45 minutes, or until the tomatoes begin to pop and caramelizes and the garlic becomes soft enough to mash when you press them with the back of a wooden spoon.
-Take the pan out of oven and let it cool.
+Roast for 45 minutes, or until the tomatoes begin to pop and caramelize and the garlic becomes soft enough to mash when you press it with the back of a wooden spoon.
+Remove the pan from the oven and let everthing cool.

 Step 4.
 Add about three-quarters of the grape tomatoes with half of the fresh basil to the food processor along with 3 tablespoons olive oil.